jingyi-xiang/jingyi-xiang/README.md

 # 💬 About Me

-I am an undergraduate student studying Electrical Engineering at the University of Illinois at Urbana-Champaign.
+I am an undergraduate student studying Electrical Engineering at the University of Illinois at Urbana-Champaign (expected to graduate in May 2024).
 I am also a team lead of UIUC's VEXU competition team and an undergraduate researcher working with the Bretl Research Group at UIUC.

 <img src = "https://github.com/ambulocetus18/ambulocetus18/blob/main/me.jpg" align = "center" width = "400">